 Cumulus has failed for years to find a successful format for the signal with

 attempts at Oldies, News, and Conservative Talk since Cumulus acquired

-106.7 will remain a news talk station
+106.7 remained a news talk station

 Cumulus had an FM deal with the Braves

 100.5), which carried the team from 2010 to 2013.

 June, knocked over a billion dollars off its debt balance.
 They still

 own 440 radio stations nationwide including four in Atlanta (Kicks